 - Democrat: Incumbent Rodney Moore, Priscilla (P.J.)
 Johnson, Nasif Majeed, Jackson Pethtal

 - Key Issue: Incumbent Rodney Moore has been under recent scrutiny following an ongoing state investigation into his failure to report campaign contributions from political action committees – an issue that challenger Jackson Pethal has been quick to point out.
 According to the Charlotte Observer, there are at least 19 unreported contributions totaling more than $10,000.
-Ford told the Observer that he’s “just a bad bookkeeper,” but that he’s working with his treasurer to “clear it up.”
-Ford has also refused to turn over financial records despite multiple requests from the state, according to election officials.
+Moore told the Observer that he’s “just a bad bookkeeper,” but that he’s working with his treasurer to “clear it up.”
+Moore has also refused to turn over financial records despite multiple requests from the state, according to election officials.

 - District 102: Southwest Charlotte

 - Republican: Tyler Norris (no challengers in the primary)